ploetz-zeller/symbio-documentation/docs/admin/installation-guide/symbio-apps-auth/onelogin.md

-# Configuring Azure AD for use with Symbio Apps
+# Configuring OneLogin for use with Symbio Apps

 1. In your OneLogin Administration, under "Applications" select "Add App"
    ![](media/onelogin-1.png)